Other

 Frequently Asked Questions

-What does short-term debt and current portion of long-term debt mean?
+- How has Corning's short-term debt and current portion of long-term debt changed year-over-year?